OCR-D/ocrd-website/site/en/spec/ocrd_tool.md

                     description: "If parameter is reference to file: Whether the file should be cached, e.g. because it is large and won't change."
                     default: false
           description:
-            description: Concise description what the tool does
+            description: Concise description of what the tool does
           categories:
-            description: Tools belong to this categories, representing modules within the OCR-D project structure
+            description: Tools belong to these categories, representing modules within the OCR-D project structure
             type: array
             items:
               type: string